-The following table details the carrying amount of our goodwill at June 30, 2021 and December 31, 2020, and reflects goodwill attributed to the ILG Acquisition, which was allocated to our Vacation Ownership and our Exchange & Third-Party Management reporting units, and the Welk Acquisition, which was allocated to our Vacation Ownership reporting unit.
+The following table details the carrying amount of our goodwill at March 31, 2021 and December 31, 2020, and reflects goodwill attributed to the ILG Acquisition, which was allocated to our Vacation Ownership and our Exchange & Third-party Management reporting units.

-(\$ in millions) Vac ation Ownership Segment ange & Third- y Management Segment Total Consolidated Balance at December 31, 2020 \$ 2,445 \$ 372 \$ 2,817 Welk Acquisition 299 299 Balance at June 30, 2021 \$ 2,744 \$ 372 \$ 3,116
+(\$ in millions) Vacation Ov vnership Segment ge & Third-Party ement Segment Total Consolidated Balance at December 31, 2020 \$ 2,445 \$ 372 \$ 2,817 Impairment Foreign exchange adjustments Balance at March 31, 2021 \$ 2,445 \$ 372 \$ 2,817

-Q1 2021 and Q2 2021
+Q1 2021

-We performed a qualitative analysis of the impact of recent events, including business and industry specific considerations, on the fair value of our reporting units and determined that interim quantitative impairment tests were not required for either of our reporting units for each of the first two quarters of 2021.
+We performed a qualitative analysis of the impact of recent events, including business and industry specific considerations, on the fair value of our reporting units as of the end of the first quarter of 2021 and determined that an interim quantitative impairment test was not required for either of our reporting units.

-While the goodwill of our reporting units was not impaired as of the first and second quarters of 2021, we cannot assure you that goodwill will not be impaired in future periods.
-We will continue to monitor the operating results, cash flow forecasts, and impact from changes in market conditions, as well as impacts of the COVID-19 pandemic, for these reporting units.
+While the goodwill of our reporting units was not impaired as of the first quarter of 2021, we cannot assure you that goodwill will not be impaired in future periods.
+We will continue to monitor the operating results, cash flow forecasts and impact from changes in market conditions, as well as impacts of COVID-19, for these reporting units.